Equipment Modifications to Improve Manure Application

 Who should apply?

-Producers who spread manure and require equipment upgrades to do so efficiently and responsibly.
+Producers who spread manure and require equipment upgrades for effective and responsible spreading of manure to minimize environmental risk and support efficient plant nutrient uptake.

 Have you completed an Environmental Farm Plan?